-- Congress and the White House should hold the DoD and the VA accountable for enabling the linking of patient data stored in their respective systems, providing a full longitudinal view of trauma care delivery and related outcomes for each patient. - The Office of the National Coordinator for Health Information Technology should work to improve the integration of prehospital and in-hospital trauma care data into electronic health records for all patient populations, including children. - The American College of Surgeons, the National Highway Traffic Safety Administration, and the National Association of State EMS Officials should work jointly to enable patient-level linkages across the National EMS Information System project's National EMS Database and the National Trauma Data Bank - Trauma registries should develop mechanisms for incorporating long-term outcomes (e.g., patientcentered functional outcomes, mortality data at 1 year, cost data). - Efforts should be made to link existing rehabilitation data to trauma registry data. - HHS, DoD, and their professional society partners should engage the NQF in the development of measures to assess the overall quality of trauma care - Measures should address the patient experience across the continuum of trauma care, from the point of injury, to emergency and in-patient care, to rehabilitation.
-These measures should be used in trauma quality improvement programs, including the American College of Surgeons Trauma Quality Improvement Program (TQIP).
+Number Recommendation's Actions 1 Congress and the White House should hold the Department of Defense (DoD) and the Veterans Administration accountable for enabling the linking of patient data stored in their respective systems, providing a full longitudinal view of trauma care delivery and related outcomes for each patient.
+2 The Office of the National Coordinator for Health Information Technology should work to improve the integration of prehospital and in-hospital trauma care data into electronic health records for all patient populations, including children.
+3 The American College of Surgeons, the National Highway Traffic Safety Administration, and the National Association of State EMS Officials should work jointly to enable patient-level linkages across the National EMS Information System project's National EMS Database and the National Trauma Data Bank.
+4 Trauma registries should develop mechanisms for incorporating long-term outcomes (e.g., patient-centered functional outcomes, mortality data at 1 year, cost data).
+5 Efforts should be made to link existing rehabilitation data to trauma registry data.
+6 The Department of Health and Human Services, DoD, and their professional society partners should engage the National Quality Framework in the development of measures to assess the overall quality of trauma care.
+7 Measures should address the patient experience across the continuum of trauma care, from the point of injury, to emergency and in-patient care, to rehabilitation.
+These measures should be used in trauma quality improvement programs, including the American College of Surgeons, Trauma Quality Improvement Program (TQIP).